[This article has been contributed by UC-Wireless]

 With the recent COVID-19 pandemic, many companies have adopted a fully or hybrid remote approach to working.
 With an established workforce, this is a manageable transition, however, organisations will need to think about how they effectively onboard future employees.

 The dramatic shift away from established office working, to the majority of workforces now working from home, has revealed significant benefits that have led to many organisations making the change a permanent one.
 Employers are realising that they can significantly reduce overhead costs and are no longer geographically limited in their hiring choices.
 Many businesses are also adopting a hybrid approach to capitalise on work-from-home advantages and mitigating the disadvantages.
 The hot desk is ready to make a comeback as businesses offer smaller, flexible office spaces for team members to drop in one or two days a week.
 However, the need for effective onboarding is more essential than ever.
-Organisations need to ensure that they can onboard future employees seamlessly.
+Organisations need to ensure that they are able to onboard future employees seamlessly.

 Identify important information